weedySeaDragon/plantuml-documentation/src/site/sphinx/formatting/all-skin-params.rst

 :Usage:
     :code:`ActivityBorderColor [ #predefinedColorName | #hexColorNumber ]`

-    Border color for every shape in an Activity diagram.
+    |cmdl_bkcolor4| every shape in an Activity diagram.

 :Applies to: